SouthGreenPlatform/trainings/_pages/linux/linuxPractice.md

 * Go to the directory `Script` and check in the prompt you have changed correctly your working directory (`pwd`).
 * List the dir content with `ls`.
-* Go to ~/Data/Fasta/ using `../`
+* Go to the `Fasta` directory using `../`
-* Come back to ~/Data/.
-From ~/Data, and without any change in your working dir, list what's in ~/Data/Autres/
+* Go to the `Fastq` directory .
+From  this directory, and without any change in your working dir, list what's in `samBam` directory
-* List ~/Data/Sample\_Data using -R option.
+* List `vcf`directory using -R option.
 What is there in this dir ?
 * Come back to the home directory.

 -----------------------